What is a trademark?

 Trademarks are relatively inexpensive to obtain and offer potentially huge value.
 The potential cost to your business of not obtaining a trademark are orders of magnitude higher than the cost of a trademark which in NZ may cost as little as $100 in official fees.

-Our recommendation is that regardless of your market, if you're in business you should consider applying for a registered trademark.
+Our recommendation is that regardless of your market, if you’re in business and have a distinctive brand you should consider applying for a registered trademark.

 Helps your business